TahirRiaz/terralens-example-aws/README.md

-# Terralense Example AWS Repository
+# terralens-example-aws Example AWS Repository

 This is a multi-project Terraform repository demonstrating complex cross-project dependencies in AWS infrastructure.
-It's designed to showcase the capabilities of [Terralense](https://github.com/yourusername/terralense), a Terraform productivity tool for analyzing dependencies within and across projects.
+It's designed to showcase the capabilities of [terralens-example-aws](https://github.com/yourusername/terralens-example-aws), a Terraform productivity tool for analyzing dependencies within and across projects.

 ## Repository Structure